 Mr Charles Roos

 Mr Roos was elected to the Board in 2010.
-He is a Chartered Professional Engineer with over 25 years’ experience, both locally and overseas.
+He is a Chartered Professional Engineer with over 25 years' experience, both locally and overseas.
 Mr Roos was born on the North Shore and other than four years spent living in the United Kingdom, has always lived here.
-He and his wife Helen have two children, one in Year 13 at Rangitoto College, and one who graduated from the College in 2014.
+He and his wife Helen have two children, who both attended Rangitoto College.

 Mr Mike Shaw

 Mr Shaw has experience in science, education, public relations and marketing.
 He is currently the Communications Manager for Plant & Food Research and studying part-time towards his MBA at AUT University.
 Mr Shaw was also the recipient of a 2016 NZSTA Study Award and will be completing the Institute of Directors Essentials of Governance Programme.

 Mr Shaw has lived on the North Shore since 2005 and together with his wife Katrina has four children.
 Twho of which are currently attending Rangitoto College, a son in Year 11 and a daughter in Year 13.